Superrehtard/old_diaspora_wiki/Customize-your-splash-page.md

   %script{:src => "/js/jquery.js"}
   %script{:src => "/js/bootstrap.js"}
 ```

+Diaspora already uses [Bootstrap](http://twitter.github.com/bootstrap/) CSS so no need to add it yourself, and examples of use are readily available in the previous link.
+More examples can be found [here.](https://github.com/czarneckid/twitter-bootstrap-examples-haml/tree/master/views) but will need to be tweaked similar to the one below.
+(Linked JS files need to be added yourself. download [here.](http://twitter.github.com/bootstrap/))

 Notice the examples above do not include the "head" & "html" elements, those are rendered by Diaspora.
 For your landing page you just need to provide the body section, and anything else you chose to include.